SolverMax/Collated/Job_shop/readme.md

 # Job shop scheduling

-We need to schedule some job on a set of machines.
+We need to schedule some jobs on a set of machines.

 The jobs may have different characteristics, such as processing times, priorities, and precedents.
 The machines may have different characteristics, such as processing power and capabilities.